SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

                       To be used as checker on a recording to check the presence of drift.
                       Note that, in this case the dirft is "rigid"
   * **"kilosort_like"**: this mimic what is done in kilosort. *grid convolution + iterative_template + kriging*
+                         This is not 100% what kilosort is doing because the peak detection is done with template in kilosort and this is not case in spikeinterface.
+But this "preset" give similar results than kilosort2.5 itself.

 .. code-block:: python